Return of Title IV Funds Policy

 Drury University encourages all students to carefully consider the financial and academic ramifications of withdrawing from any coursework.
 Federal financial aid regulations require the Financial Aid Office to perform a Return to Title IV recalculation for federal* financial aid eligibility for students who withdraw, drop out, are dismissed, fail to begin enrollment in, or take a leave of absence (and do not return) prior to completing 60 percent of a semester.
 Students who have completed 60% of the semester have earned their full federal aid eligibility for that term, but a Return to Title IV calculation will still be processed to determine the student’s eligibility for a post-withdrawal disbursement.

-If a student wishes to withdraw from a course or courses, the designated office the student should contact the Registrar’s Office or the branch campus coordinator.
+If a student wishes to withdraw from a course or courses, the student should contact the Registrar’s Office or the branch campus coordinator.
 Failure to begin attendance in a course does not constitute a formal withdrawal from a course, and students may still incur charges for that course if it is not formally dropped.
 If the Financial Aid Office becomes aware that a student does not begin attendance in a course in which he or she is enrolled, financial aid eligibility will be recalculated according to actual enrollment.
 The student will not be formally withdrawn from the course unless he or she follows the appropriate steps to do so.

 If a student officially withdraws from Drury University, the student’s withdrawal date will be determined by the later of: a. the date the student initiated the withdrawal, or b. the date the student provided official notification to the institution of the intention to withdraw.
 The institution’s determination of the date that the student has withdrawn is the date that the student officially withdraws.